 10 school uniform statistics

 School uniform is a big part of independent school life, with it often reflecting the history of a school that has spanned centuries.
-Here are 10 statistics that will help explain current trends in the market and what different people think about school uniform.
+We look at 10 school uniform statistics in the UK that will help explain current trends in the market and what different people think about school uniform.

 School uniforms are getting more environmentally-friendly.
 Stevensons have started selling garments made from plastic bottles, saving 1.2 million bottles from being sent to landfill so far.
 It takes 18 bottles to make a blazer, five bottles to make trousers and two bottles to make a polo shirt.

-David Luke is also reducing its carbon footprint with eco-uniform, which uses a process that turns plastic bottles into clothing.
+David Luke is also reducing its carbon footprint with eco-school uniform, which uses a process that turns plastic bottles into clothing.
 Plastic bottles are used instead of crude oil in the production process, using less energy, reducing CO2 emissions and saving plastic from landfill.

 Brabyns Preparatory School’s eco-blazer, by David Luke, will prevent approximately 2,250 bottles going to landfill.